rey/reyhan.org/_posts/2015-03-29-fun-with-temperature-sensors.markdown

 ---

-Late November 2013 I bought [a cheap USB temperature sensor for &pound;8.69](http://www.amazon.co.uk/gp/product/B009RETJIO) and promptly put it in a drawer and forgot about it.
+Late November 2013 I bought [a cheap USB temperature sensor for &pound;8.69](http://www.amazon.co.uk/gp/product/B009RETJIO) and put it in a drawer and forgot about it.

+![gnuplot graph of temperature against time](/assets/images/posts/temperature.png "gnuplot graph of temperature against time")

-Having rediscovered it yesterday I decided I'd see if I could get it logging some room temperatures from a [Raspberry Pi B+](http://www.raspberrypi.org/products/model-b-plus/).
+Having rediscovered it yesterday I decided to see if I could get it logging some temperatures running on a [Raspberry Pi B+](http://www.raspberrypi.org/products/model-b-plus/).

 From what I've read this afternoon, there's a bunch of different variations of